 Carbohyrdates for runners

-An index, called the Glycemic Index, has been devised to give us information about how sugary foods are.
+An index, called the Glycemic Index, has been devised to give us information about how fast the body absorbs them.
+Mainly this is intuitive (eg sugary sweets have a high GI, but rice also - which may explain why people often complain of being hungry soon after a Chinese meal).
 It is useful as the higher the index the greater the fluctuations in the bloods glucose and insulin levels, which can lead to a condition called hypoglycemia, which is where our blood sugar is very low and we feel very lethargic.

 Nutritionists also prefer complex carbohydrates because they are better at storing vitamins, minerals and fibre, hence why you may have heard the term that sugars are empty calories.

 Carbohydrates are stored in the body in the form of glycogen, both in the liver (which is used primarily for brain function) and in muscles.
 The muscle glycogen is what is used to power us around our runs.
 It is the depletion of this fuel (about 1500-2000 calories) which results in "hitting the wall" in a marathon as the body then needs to find other fuels with which to power us.
 It is the reason why marathon runners need to take on more than just water in a race.

 Trained muscles can store more glycogen than untrained ones, part of the reason why trained athletes are better.

 Most of the time it is beneficial to consume complex carbohydrates, but during and immediately after training simple ones are better as your body is craving sugar to keep going or start the recovery process.
 It is then important to try to have a full meal containing all food groups within two hours of training.

 Examples of Carbohydrate Rich Foods

 - Fruits (particularly dried and very ripe ones)